 Four Winds Public School will offer English and French immersion programming for students in grades 5 to 9.
 The two-storey school will have a capacity of up to 600 students and also has the potential for a phase 2 that would accommodate up to 400 high school students.

 The school will open in September 2019 in Morinville.
-Community members and media joined Sturgeon Public School Division to celebrate the official construction launch at a sod-turning ceremony on June 12, 2018.
+Community members and media joined Sturgeon Public Schools to celebrate the official construction launch at a sod-turning ceremony on June 12, 2018.

 In the new school name, “Four” represents four seasons and four elements on the medicine wheel, and “Winds” represents four directions of the world.
 Design plans for the school include studios for dance and drama instruction, in addition to classroom pods for robotics and technology.
 Several large indoor garage doors reinforce the open plan theme, intended to help foster expansive learning.
 Teachers and students will be able to free flow, so they can use the open space as well as the classrooms.
 Designed to connect students with nature, additional features of the school include an outdoor classroom, a learning garden and an amphitheatre.

 Some of these spaces will be named to honour individuals who were lifelong advocates in education, including the Donna Hunter Learning Commons, the Thelma Chalifoux Learning Garden and the Audri Kowalyk Science Labs.